alekszlat/A.R.E.S/README.md

 ./scripts/run_servers.sh
 ```

-Say "Hey Jarvis", wait for the beep 🎵, then speak your command.
+Say "Hey Ares", wait for the beep 🎵, then speak your command.
-Jarvis will listen, process locally, and respond with speech.
+Ares will listen, process locally, and respond with speech.

 ## 🧪 Development & Testing
 ### Benchmark Latency